What Is General Liability Insurance in Indiana?

 Who Needs General Liability Insurance in Indiana?

 Standard contracts call for $1 million per occurrence coverage, with higher limits required for construction projects and professional services.
-Certificate requests typically arrive before you lease commercial space, start work on a client site or participate in public events.
+Certificate requests usually arrive before you lease commercial space, start work on a client site or participate in public events.

 Industries that need it most: